rustanlys/rupta/README.md

 ## Contacts

 Any comments, contributions and collaborations are welcomed.
-Please contact the authors Wei Li (<liwei@cse.unsw.edu.au>) or Jingling Xue (jingling@cse.unsw.edu.au) if you have any questions.
+Please contact the authors [Wei Li](mailto:<liwei@cse.unsw.edu.au>) or [Jingling Xue](mailto:jingling@cse.unsw.edu.au) if you have any questions.